 The Bates Mill Store

 The Bates Mill Store is a proud retailer of Made in USA bedding, blankets and more.
 All of our products are traditionally woven by Maine Heritage Weavers, a family-owned textile manufacturer founded by former Bates Manufacturing President, Fred Lebel, and his daughter, Linda Cloutier.

 The Bates Mill Store originally opened in the 1950s in Lewiston, Maine to offer discounted second quality bedspreads to Bates Mill employees.
-Today, we are a family-owned business that specializes in beautiful Bates style bedspreads and blankets.
+Today, we are a family-owned business that specializes in beautiful woven bedding, blankets, throws and more.
 They are available online as well as at our retail location in Monmouth, Maine.

 The Bates Manufacturing Company and Maine Heritage Weavers